EugeniusK/ecad-distribution2025/riscv/assembly/optimisations/notes.md

 189 bubbles occured in the divider code (bubbles 10~198)

 Branch was not taken 34 times (no bubbles)
-Branch was taken 31 times (3 bubbles)
+Branch was taken 31 times (3 bubbles per)

 `JAL` was called 31 times (3 bubbles per)